miseEnPlace-dev/lapr5/_wiki/visualization/readme.md

 After this, you can open the web application in your browser at the following address: `http://localhost:3000`.

 Then, authenticate with your user and password.
-After this, if you have a role that allows you to access the visualization module **(Admin & Campus)**, you will see a new button in the sidebar called `Floor Editor`.
+After this, if you have a role that allows you to access the visualization module **(Admin & Campus)**, you will see a new card in the main frame called `Campus Explorer`.
 Click on it and you will be redirected to the visualization module.
 You can also access the visualization module directly by going to the following address: `http://localhost:3000/floor-editor`.

 Other users will not be able to access the visualization module.